Frequently Asked Questions About Paper Recycling

 Old Newspapers (ONP): used newspapers collected for recycling - often used to produce newsprint, recycled paperboard, tissue, and other paper grades.

 Recycling Bin: containers used to collect recyclable materials in communities, workplaces, and schools.

 Roll Carts: large, wheeled bins (often 48, 64, or 96-gallon) that communities may provide to residents for collection of their recyclables.

 Baler: piece of recycling equipment used to compress old corrugated cardboard containers into cubes.

 Pay As You Throw Recycling: a collection system that requires residents to pay a fee per bag of trash generated.
-In these programs, collection of recyclables is often provided at little or no cost.
+In these programs, collection of recyclables is provided at lower cost.